 I can resist everything except temptation. – Oscar Wilde

-What happens when two people are exposed to a temptation that carries a danger that you cannot see with the naked eye, that you cannot feel or predict?
-A danger that is liberated by a small and apparently harmless action, but which turns out to have far-reaching consequences.
-Consequences that are being swept under the rug by those in power.
-The situation comes to a head and results in a struggle between human curiosity and recklessness, exploring the question of how different we are from lab rats.
-In this experimental dance theater, the possibilities and limitations of an interplay between puppetry and dance are explored.
+What happens if two people are exposed to a temptation that carries a danger that you can’t see with the naked eye, that you can’t feel or anticipate?
+A danger that is set free by a small and seemingly harmless action, but turns out to have far-reaching consequences.
+Consequences that are swept under the carpet by those in power.
+The situation comes to a head and results in a struggle between human curiosity and recklessness questioning in what ways we differ from rats in laboratories.
+In this experimental dance theatre, the possibilities and limitations of an interplay between puppetry and dance are explored.

-This project brought together three people from different countries, who have more in common than their fascination with puppetry and dance.
-The choreographer / director Duda Paiva is from Goiâna, Brazil, where a serious nuclear disaster took place in 1987.
-The puppeteer Olga Blank was born in Kazakh Semipalatinsk, close to the Soviet Union’s hot test site where more than 400 nuclear weapons were tested between 1949 and 1989.
-The puppeteer Luiz Wennmachers grew up in Belgium, close to the nuclear reactor Tihange, the safety of which is now in doubt.
+The project brought three people from different countries together, who have more in common than their fascination for puppetry and dance.
+The choreographer/director Duda Paiva comes from the Brasilian Goiâna, where in 1987 a severe civilian nuclear disaster happened.
+The puppeteer Olga Blank was born in Kazakh Semipalatinsk, close to the Soviet Union’s testing ground where more than four hundred nuclear weapons were tested between 1949 and 1989.
+The puppeteer Luiz Wennmachers grew up in Belgium, close by to the nuclear power reactor Tihange whose safety status is debated currently.

 Choreography and direction: Duda Paiva (Duda Paiva Company/NL)